-Dr. Patel offers the most comprehensive approach to non-surgical care of the spine, including the most advanced stem cell and PRP platelet procedures.
+Dr. Patel offers the most comprehensive approach to non-surgical care of the spine, including the most advanced cell therapy and PRP platelet procedures.

 At The Patel Center for Functional Regeneration in Los Angeles County, Dr. Shounuck Patel takes a holistic approach to get to the root cause of your spine condition.
 We focus not only on treating the pain, but also the underlying reason for the pain – for long term benefit.
 We offer a range of procedures developed ultimately to help patients avoid spine surgery and the side effects of epidural steroid injections or chronic pain medications.